rasidanks/Multi-Domain-NLP-Sentiment-analysis/README.md

 ### 4) Vocabulary construction

 Vocabulary building: A vocabulary set is created from the training data, containing all unique words.
 A special placeholder ('') is added for padding and unknown words to ensure uniformity during model input.
-	Mappings: Two dictionaries are generated:
+- Mappings: Two dictionaries are generated:
-		-word_to_id: Maps each word to a unique numerical ID.
+	- word_to_id: Maps each word to a unique numerical ID.
-		-id_to_word: Maps numerical IDs back to their corresponding words.
+  	- id_to_word: Maps numerical IDs back to their corresponding words.
 These mappings are essential for encoding and decoding text during processing and inference.
 ```
 # Build vocabulary from training data
 vocab = set(word for sentence in x_train for word in sentence)